 - What is in the best interest of my stepchild?

 Are you getting a divorce and worried about the outcome for your blended family?
 Are you confused about your rights as a stepparent under Washington State law?
-Contact a Seattle family law attorney at the Law Office of Molly B. Kenny today to secure legal representation today: 425-460-0550.
+Contact a Seattle child custody attorney at the Law Office of Molly B. Kenny today to secure legal representation today: 425-460-0550.